aleshaleksey/fansys23/2023-11-assumptions.md

  6. **Cha**: Force of Personality.
 Mental resilience.
 Upstream of HP, MP, aspects of social interactions.

-- **Armour class**: A character has an armour/hit class, this is a measure of how difficult its physical (or spiritual) form is to damage using targeted attacks.
-It can represent any combination of armour and evasive ability: A targeted attack either hits (potentially doing damage) or it does not.
+- **Hit class**: A character has an armour/hit class, this is a measure of how difficult its physical (or spiritual) form is to damage using targeted attacks.
+It can represent any combination of armour and evasive ability and is something of an abstraction of how hard a target is to damage with a targeted attack: A targeted attack either hits (potentially doing damage) or it does not.
  1. Base AC is calculated (for now!) as 10+[Static Bonus]+[SP ability bonus]+[MP ability bonus]+[cirumstance bonus].
 This has not been decided.
   - Static bonus is some combination of the bonus from armour worn, attributes and passive special abilities.
   - SP ability bonus is the bonus from an active natural ability.
 Bonuses from different SP abilities do not stack.
 Only the highest is used.